 Spice Shop 香料屋印度料理

 Indian is my favorite cuisine in the world, and the Spice Shop is my favorite Indian restaurant not just in Taichung, but in all of Taiwan.
-I have been ordering the exact same meal for the past 17 years and it's consistently excellent and fresh at all times!
-My order is ALWAYS: garlic naan, samosa, papadam, chicken tikka masala, aloo gobi, palak paneer, rice, King Fisher beer, and chai masala tea to finish the meal.
-That's for two people.
-Check it out if you're in the mood for Indian tonight!
-Central location, easy to walk to.
+I have been ordering the exact same meal for the past 20 years and it’s consistently excellent and fresh at all times!
+My order is always: garlic naan, samosa, papadam, chicken tikka masala, aloo gobi, palak paneer, rice, King Fisher beer, and chai masala tea to finish the meal.
+That’s for two people.
+Check it out if you’re in the mood for Indian tonight!
+(Pictures below: chicken tikka masala and veg samosa – delicious!!)

 11:30am to 3:00pm and 5:00pm to 9:00pm